lfu1975/Cleandata-week-4-Assignment/codebook.md

 Tidy data contains 180 rows and 68 columns.
 The data shows the average of each variable based on subject and activity group.

+Subject column is numbered sequentially from 1 to 30.

-"Activitylabel" column has 6 types as listed below.
+Activitylabel column has 6 types as listed below.

 1. WALKING